itsee-birmingham/standalone_collation_editor/docs/initialisation.md

 In addition to the collation editor code you will also need a copy of CollateX.
 You can either use the Python version (which can be installed from PyPI) or the Java [collatex-tools](https://collatex.net/download/) package version.
 If you use the Java version then the collate web service must be running (the URL is configurable in the collation editor), this is not necessary for the Python version.
-Instructions for configuring the collation editor to work with either the Java or Python version of CollateX is provided in xxx.

 ## Python Services